Ibaan Church: History

 The church was damaged by the earthquake of May 29, 1880, and Fr.
 Francisco Alvarez repaired the damage from 1891 to 1896.

 With the erection of the Diocese of Lipa in 1910 (later elevated to an archdiocese in 1972), Ibaan Church was included.
 The Oblates of St. Joseph then sent priests to the Philippines, providing continuity to the church.

 In 2017, in line with the church's bicentennial, the church underwent a major restoration.
 The altar was renovated, while the ceiling was painted.

-The church was declared an archdiocesan shrine on June 16, 2022.
+The church was elevated to an archdiocesan shrine on June 16, 2022.

 Architecture

 The church sports a neo-classical style with two belfries and a triangular pediment on the main façade.
 A transept was added in the design of the present church, located near the retablo (reredos).

 The façade has since been covered by cement to make up for the deterioration of the stones.
 It was however ill-advised, as modern cement would hasten the deterioration of the church instead of the traditional lime mortar.
 Modern cement traps moisture inside, hastening the deterioration of the structure.